Living in Seattle, I’ve been pretty spoiled by having good coffee readily available.

 Things to add to the coffee

-If you like cream in your coffee do worse than a mini moo for shelf-stable half and half.
+If you like cream in your coffee do worse than a shelf-stable mini creamer.
 Something about non-dairy or powdered creamer never tastes right too me, and these are easy enough to bring along for the real thing.

 If I’m in the mood for espresso and don’t mind the weight and other trade-offs, I’ll bring that with a few pods and an espresso glass.